 Non-Healing Wounds or Ulcers

-Your body needs fresh, oxygenated blood to keep your tissue fresh, and maintain a healthy bodily system.
 If your body is not receiving the blood it needs, perhaps due to an underlying health condition, serious health complications can ensue, such as non healing wounds or ulcers.
 If left untreated, non healing wounds and ulcers can pose a serious risk to your health.
-Severe cases may lead to amputation of the affected limbs and even death.

-Non-Healing Ulcers or Wounds
+Non-Healing Ulcers Or Wounds

-Non-healing wounds or ulcers do not heal normally.
-If they persist beyond three weeks, they are referred to as chronic wounds.
 The extreme ramifications associated with these wounds can be a heavy burden for affected patients.
 That being said, our board-certified vascular surgeon at Monterey Bay Vascular is dedicated to administering effective treatment and management solutions to all patients so they can live a healthy, pain-free life.

-Types of Non-Healing Ulcers
+Types Of Non-Healing Ulcers

 These ulcers are brought on by restricted blood flow to certain regions of the body due to the persistent and prolonged application of pressure upon them.
 It is seen most commonly among patients with full or partial paralysis and those who are bedridden for extended periods.

-These are also highly prevalent as cases of diabetes become increasingly common.
-In fact, the prevalence of chronic wounds among diabetics makes this demographic 15% more likely to undergo limb amputation as a complication of their diabetic ulcer.
+The occurrence of chronic wounds among diabetics makes this demographic 15% more likely to undergo limb amputation as a complication of their diabetic ulcer.

 The high rate of limb amputation among diabetics is attributable, in part, to the neuropathic effects associated with diabetes.
 Neuropathy leads to a lack of pain perception, meaning that you may be entirely unaware of minor wounds on your feet and legs.
-If these wounds are not treated, the tissue cannot heal and they can become infected.
+If these wounds are not treated, the tissue cannot heal and the wound can become infected.
 The immunosuppressive effects associated with diabetes also make it harder for patients to fight these infections.

 Causes of Non-Healing Wounds

-The underlying factors contributing to the risk of developing a non-healing wounds or ulcers are widely varied.
 What they have in common is their ability to interfere with the way the body normally functions with regard to wounds.

 A person’s circulatory system is responsible for delivering blood rich in oxygen and nutrients to all the tissues in the body that need it.
 Without it, tissues will begin to die.
 Due to their extremity (distance from the heart) and the effect of gravity, a person’s feet will often be the first problem area for a person with an impaired circulatory system.
-Peripheral artery disease (PAD) is a particularly culpable condition in this instance as it may lead to numbness, skin discoloration, severe pain, ulcers, or even the patient’s demise if left unchecked.
+Peripheral artery disease (PAD) is a particularly culpable condition in this instance as it may lead to numbness, skin discoloration, severe pain, ulcers if left unchecked.

 The formation of non-healing wounds or ulcers will indicate that an advanced stage of certain conditions has been reached in a patient.
 These conditions include high blood pressure, diabetes, kidney failure, high cholesterol, or peripheral artery disease (PAD).
-These conditions contribute to the formation of ulcers by causing ischemia, or the interruption of oxygenated blood to all parts of the body, or by damaging the nerves in the wound areas…
+These conditions contribute to the formation of ulcers by causing ischemia, or the interruption of oxygenated blood to all parts of the body, or by damaging the nerves in the wounded area.

-Some various habits and lifestyles will place patients at a heightened risk of developing non-healing ulcers.
-Smoking, for instance, has the effect of narrowing the vessels carrying blood to body tissues, thus increasing one’s chances of developing ulcers.
+Various habits and lifestyles will place patients at a heightened risk of developing non-healing ulcers.
+Smoking, for instance, has the effect of narrowing the vessels carrying blood to the body’s tissues, thus increasing one’s chances of developing ulcers.
 A sedentary lifestyle involving little to no active movement will also carry the risk of encouraging ulcer development due to the constant pressure applied to certain tissues.
-Old age is also a factor here, as our skins will gradually lose their ability to repair themselves as quickly and efficiently as they once did.

 Symptoms of Non-Healing Wounds or Ulcers

 If you are at risk for a non-healing wound or ulcer, seeking treatment as early as possible is crucial.
 If the surrounding tissue is not properly treated, you are at high risk for developing a serious infection.
-Look out for the following warning signs for a non-healing wound or ulcer.

 • Dark or blue-hued discoloration around the wound’s edges

-• Significant pain around the wound that persists without improvement or progressively gets worse
+• Significant pain around the wound that persists without improvement

 • Foul odor or smell emanating from the wound